anishathalye/gavel/README.md

 judges navigate to the secret link, they'll be prompted to go through projects and judge them.

+## Development

+Interested in hacking on Gavel?
+Awesome.
+See [DEVELOPMENT.md][development] for a dev setup guide.

 ## Notes

 If you do end up using this for your competition or hackathon, I would love to